COVID-19 peak in India likely to be witnessed in mid-November

 This allowed time for the healthcare system to ramp up resources and infrastructure, the study also noted.
 The findings also showed intensification of public health surveillance measures with 60 per cent effectiveness was estimated to reduce the cases at peak and cumulative number of infections by 70 per cent and 26.6 per cent respectively.
 The study noted that the requirement of ICU beds and ventilators would reduce by 83 per cent with intensified public health measures.

-The ICMR however said that this refers to a non peer reviewed modelling, not carried out by ICMR and does not reflect the official position of ICMR.
+The ICMR, however, said that this refers to a non-peer reviewed modelling, not carried out by ICMR and does not reflect the official position of ICMR.